DSA Arrays Hashing TypeScript

 Valid Anagram (Easy) Solution

-Understanding the Problem: This NeetCode problem is to determine if two strings are anagrams of each other, we need to ensure that the strings have the same characters with the same frequencies.
-Let's explore two approaches: a brute force method and a more efficient solution using a hash map.
+Understanding the Problem: Determine if two strings are anagrams of each other.
+We need to ensure that the strings have the same characters with the same frequencies.

 Pseudocode (Brute Force 💪)